binipringle/contracts/_texts/0-outline.md

 - **Death of a Salesman Hypo**
 - **Barn-farm hypo**

+**Charles R Embry v Hargadine McKittrick Dry Goods Company** Missouri Court of Appeals 105 S.W.
+777 (1907)

+In McKittrick, the court found Embry did not satisfy the positioned reasonable person standard because it was reasonable for an employee in Embry's position to believe when he heard "go ahead, your are all right, get your men out, don't let that worry you," combined with surrounding circumstances such as the past interactions between employer and employee, that he was contracted by McKittrick for another year.
+Therefore, there was a contract between McKittrick and Embry.
+Here, the court will likely find [rule] because [legally relevant facts from exam].

+- **Rule:** If the words or acts of two parties would be understood by a reasonable person to manifest the intention of both parties to enter into a contract, a contract is created, regardless of whether a party did not intend to enter into the contract so long as a reasonable person would find that the inner intention is not embodied in the words used by or acts of the parties.
+(62 4th para)

 ## Socially situated RP analysis

 - Interprets the meaning of words and conduct according to the understanding of a "universal" observer who is placed in the position of the recipient of the communication but who also has the social identity of the recipient.
 Draws from the UN CISG, which provides that statements and conduct of contracting parties should be interpreted according to the parties' own shared meanings, but if these cannot be ascertained, then the statements should be interpreted according to the understanding that "a reasonable person *of the same kind* (including nationality, culture, religion and the like) as the other party would have had in the same circumstances."
 Relevant evidence includes history and circumstances of the communication and also the practices of the parties' trades or communities and their own experiences in negotiations of this sort.
 Critics of the socially situated theory argue that it is better to challenge class and other bias in the objective theory than to invite judges to indulge in stereotypical versions of others' perspectives.
 Very essentializing.

-**Revisit Local 1330 v.
-US Steel:**

-- Workers take wage concessions etc. thinking it will keep steel mills open and save their jobs.
-Company decides to shut down the steel mills.
-4000 workers lost their job.
-Sued based on alleged promise of company to keep the plants open as long as they remain profitable Workers claimed that there was a promise based on various statements of the company execs.
-"Your cooperation and assistance is absolutely necessary if our facilities are to continue to operate."
-Enforceable promise?
-Both sides could be argued.
-Here the court took a very narrow focus.
-- If you wanted to say yes there was a promise, you look at the relationships, how people had very little power.
-Make the caase by putting yourself in the shoes of the workers, what they heard and how they world interrpret it.
+## Problems with RP standard

+The critique of the reasonable person test, whichever way you look at it, is the problem of bias, of essentializing.
+Race.
+Gender.
+Class.
+The objective test is the test that courts use, because it's more rational than the subjective test.
+So we have to figure out how to use it in the least harmful way.
+The key is that either a reasonable person interpreted something in a way or *should have* interpreted it in that way.

 ## Using the objective test

 Questions to ask: How did the court determine what a reasonable person would have thought?
 What facts did the court rely on?
-What facts support a counterargument that a reasonable person would not think McKittrick was agreeing to renew the contract?
+What facts support a counterargument that a reasonable person would have thought in a way?

+**United Steelworkers of America, Local 1330 v.
+U.S. Steel** USDC for the Northern District of Ohio, 492 F. Supp.
+1 (1980)

+In Local 1330 v.
+U.S. Steel, the court found that U.S. Steel's statements asking workers to help keep the company open did not represent a promise made by the corporation to not shut the steel mills down if profit increased.
+The workers alleged that the company had promised to keep the plants open as long as they remain profitable if the workers took wage concessions, which the workers took, thinking this would keep the steel mills open and save their jobs.
+The workers claimed that there was a promise based on various statements of the company executives.
+The question was whether the company's statement was an enforceable promise.
+Here the court took a very narrow focus and held that U.S. Steel's statement that "your cooperation and assistance is absolutely necessary if our facilities are to continue to operate" did not represent a promise made by the corporation on which the workers should have reasonably relied.
+The court reasoned that the statement made by U.S. Steel was not specific enough to constitute a unilateral contract accepted by workers through full performance of the actions the statement asked them to perform.

+- Note: If you wanted to say yes there was a promise, you look at the relationships, how people had very little power.
+Make the case by putting yourself in the shoes of the workers, what they heard and how they world interrpret it.

-**Hypo** from Death of a Salesman:
+**Death of a Salesman Hypo**

 1. Willy doesn't want to travel any more.
 Asks Howard (son of the old owner) for an office job in town.
 2. Suppose that Howard's father said to Willy, "i'm sure when you decide you want to stop traveling, we'll be able to find a place for you here in town."
 3. Would a reasonable person in Willy's shoes think that a promise was made?

 - **Willy** would argue that there was a promise because a reasonable person in Willy's shoes who heard the owner of his business say "I'm sure when you decide you want to stop traveling, we'll be able to find a place for you here in town..." would think a promise was made, based on the relationship of owner-employee, industry custom to promise future employment in this type of casual conversation, level of specificity (in town), etc. Therefore, there was an enforceable promise.
-- **Loman** would argue that there was not a promise because a reasonable person in Willy's shoes who heard the ownerr of his business say "I'm sure when you decide you want to stop traveling, we'll be able to find a place for you here in town..." wouldn't think there was a promise of office employment in the future based on the conversation was years ago, not clear, definite or detailed, used the words "I'm sure."
+- **Loman** would argue that there was not a promise because a reasonable person in Willy's shoes who heard the owner of his business say "I'm sure when you decide you want to stop traveling, we'll be able to find a place for you here in town..." wouldn't think there was a promise of office employment in the future based on the conversation was years ago, not clear, definite or detailed, used the words "I'm sure."
 Therefore, there was not an enforceable promise. ("I'm sure" is often used colloquially to mean the exact opposite: I'm not sure.
 Use factors.
 Statement lacks clarity and definiteness (i.e. "a place"))

 Relationship of the parties.
 An employee and an employer.
 An employee asking a question of his employer.